 - Try not to stress about your child with diabetes.
 Seek out advice from a healthcare professional.

-- Communicate and work with your child and healthcare professionals towards blood glucose management.
+- Communicate and work with your child and healthcare professionals to achieve healthy glucose levels.

 - Be supportive and actively look out for signs of depression or tiredness in your child.